ToM-Korn/WordPress-Bitcoin-Widget/readme.txt

 === WordPress Bitcoin Widget ===
 Contributors: fanquake
-Donate link: 19JwctrVD9ozPDfiC4SHUYvDD1UdGaczS4
+Donate link: 1KRCk7mcq3cQkoxNP3eJ3gW7NwDDx2w6yx
 Tags: Bitcoin
 Requires at least: 3.2
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.0
+Stable tag: 1.1

 == Description ==
 Add the Bitcoin price and a donation address to your WordPress blog.

 == Installation ==

-1. Upload `WordPress Bitcoin Widget` to the `/wp-content/plugins/` directory or use the automatic installation from the WP plugins panel.
+1. Upload `WordPress Bitcoin Widget` to the `/wp-content/plugins/` directory.
 2. Activate the widget through the widget menu in WordPress.

 == Screenshots ==